Cyber-Haze/post-install-config/README.md

 <p>

-We successfully transformed the osTicket system from its initial installation to a fully operational help desk capable of managing real-world support tickets.
+We successfully configured the osTicket system from its initial installation to a fully operational help desk capable of managing real-world support tickets.
 By configuring key components such as roles, departments, teams, agents, users, and SLA's we ensured that the system is well-structured for efficient ticket management.
 Setting up Service Level Agreements (SLAs) allowed us to prioritize and resolve issues within appropriate timeframes based on their severity, while help topics ensured proper categorization and routing of tickets to the correct departments.

 This allows for improved operational efficiency and also enhances customer satisfaction through timely and effective issue resolution.